celerity/celerity-runtime/README.md

 ## Running a Celerity Application

-For the single-node case, you can simply run your application and it will automatically use all available GPUs -- a simple way to limit this e.g. for benchmarking is using the vendor-specific environment variables such as `CUDA_VISIBLE_DEVICES`, `HIP_VISIBLE_DEVICES` or `ONEAPI_DEVICE_SELECTOR`.
+When running on a single machine, simply execute your application as you normally would -- no special invocation required.
+By default, the runtime will then attempt use all available GPUs.
+A simple way of limiting this, e.g. for benchmarking, is to use vendor-specific environment variables such as `CUDA_VISIBLE_DEVICES`, `HIP_VISIBLE_DEVICES` or `ONEAPI_DEVICE_SELECTOR`.

-In the distributed memory cluster case, since celerity is built on top of MPI, a Celerity application can be executed like any other MPI application (i.e., using `mpirun` or equivalent).
+When targeting distributed memory clusters, a Celerity application can be executed like any other MPI-based application (i.e., using `mpirun` or equivalent).

-There are also [several environment variables](docs/configuration.md) that you can use to influence Celerity's runtime behavior.
+There are also [several environment variables](docs/configuration.md) which influence Celerity's runtime behavior.
+Tweaking these variables can be useful to tailor performance to specific systems, as well as for debugging Celerity applications.